Skip to main content

 Art-Net Nodes

-Discover Art-Net nodes on the network and use them to fill per-fixture Target IP fields
+Discover Art-Net nodes on the network, fill per-fixture Target IP fields, and write node configuration remotely

 The Art-Net Nodes panel lists every Art-Net node the engine has heard on the local network.
-Spectralite broadcasts an ArtPoll roughly every 2.75 seconds and collects the ArtPollReply each node sends back, so the table stays current without any manual scan.
+Spectralite broadcasts an ArtPoll roughly every 2.75 seconds, sending it out each configured Art-Net output's network interface, then collects the ArtPollReply each node sends back, so a node is discovered on whichever interface its Art-Net output is bound to, including a non-default NIC.
 Each row carries the node's IP address, its short and long names, the universes it accepts on its Art-Net output ports, its ESTA manufacturer id, and the age of the last reply.

 Discovery is inform-only.
 It tells you which nodes are on the wire and which universes they accept; it does not change where Spectralite sends Art-Net.
 Output routing stays governed entirely by each fixture's Target IP and the output's network mode.
-Selecting a node here never subscribes that node to a universe or alters traffic.
+Discovery on its own subscribes nothing and alters no traffic.
+Writing a node's own configuration is a separate, deliberate action, described under Configuring a node below.

 The panel is not part of a default workspace preset.
 To add it, use Window > Add panel > Art-Net Nodes.